raikilon/dev-notes/aws/saa-c03/aws.md

 - Controlled using **Security Groups** and **Endpoint Policies**.
 - Works **only with TCP and IPv4**.
 - Uses **AWS PrivateLink**, enabling private connectivity to AWS services over the AWS backbone.
 AWS PrivateLink is a service that enables private, VPC-internal access to AWS services without exposing traffic to the internet, by routing requests through an Interface Endpoint (ENI) inside your VPC.
-- Provides Regional DNS (accessible from any subnet in the AWS region), Zonal DNS (specific to a single Availability Zone for low-latency access), and Private DNS, which overrides the default public AWS service DNS to route traffic through the private ENI in the VPC, ensuring applications can connect privately without modification.
+- Provides Regional DNS (accessible from any subnet in the AWS region), Zonal DNS (specific to a single Availability Zone for low-latency access), and Private DNS, which overrides the default public AWS service DNS to route traffic through the private ENI in the VPC, ensuring applications can connect privately without modification.Provides Regional and Zonal DNS that resolve to the best-performing endpoint (typically in the same AZ), and Private DNS, which replaces the public AWS service name with a private IP, ensuring even resources in public subnets route traffic through the Interface Endpoint

 ![alt text](images/interface-endpoints.png)